Junius Spencer Morgan II: Personal life

 On August 18, 1932, Morgan died of a heart attack in Valmont, Switzerland, while with his sister Caroline.
 His funeral was held at the American Cathedral Church of the Trinity in Paris, and he was buried in Cedar Hill Cemetery.
 The bulk of his estate was left to his two children.

+Popular culture

+Morgan is featured in the book The Personal Librarian as the individual who introduces Belle da Costa Greene to his uncle J.P.
+Morgan.